Qoricancha Information and how to get

 The Koricancha, “golden enclosure”, Temple of the Sun, perhaps did not become the largest or most imposing of the buildings built by the Incas, but because it was the Temple of the Sun, it was the most revered and respected.

 THE TEMPLE OF THE MOON: The moon received part of its divinity from the god ILLA TECSE VIRACOCHA, becoming the patron of women’s birth and queen of heaven.
-What imagined the moon in the form of a woman, and so was her representation in this room.
+What is imagined as the moon in the form of a woman, and so was her representation in this room.
 His cult was in charge of women.

 The beautiful Inka passage gave access to the most crucial area of the Koricancha.
 Of particular note are three Lithic blocks with more than thirty angles.
 One of them magnificently shows twenty-four angles and six sides.
 It is also impressive that the inverted form shows the passage’s end.